Sign Up

 Myth 4: "Free trials and freemium tiers help us test without budget impact."

 Free tiers often fuel shadow AI.
 Teams get attached to tools and later expense subscriptions individually, fragmenting demand and reducing negotiating leverage.
+Free plans also often lack the governance controls that organizations need.

 Myth 5: "AI pricing is transparent and comparable across vendors."

 Token pricing, compute units, API calls, and context windows vary significantly.
 Comparing GPT-4 token costs to Claude pricing without context limits and quality considerations is misleading.
+Market competition has yielded a bewildering variety of models each with its own billing quirks, minimum commitments, and usage thresholds making apples-to-apples comparison genuinely difficult.

 The FinOps Framework, widely used for cloud cost management, applies directly to AI spend.